Topics covered

 - Applicable laws and regulations: Depending on the jurisdiction, legal requirements may determine PTO accrual during disability leave.
 Some states — like California and Washington — have specific regulations addressing the interaction between disability leave and PTO.

-How to calculate PTO accruals
+How do you calculate PTO accrual?

 You may know how many organizations calculate PTO, but that doesn’t mean the most common method is inherently better.
 Keep these options in mind to help identify which PTO accrual is ideal for your employees.